DurhamARC/git-novice/_episodes/08-collab.md

 - "`git clone` copies a remote repository to create a local repository with a remote called `origin` automatically set up."
 ---

-For the next step, get into pairs.
+For the next step, you will work in pairs.
 One person will be the "Owner" and the other will be the "Collaborator".
 The goal is that the Collaborator add changes into the Owner's repository.
 We will switch roles at the end, so both persons will play Owner and Collaborator.